Support Our COVID-19 Telemedicine Initiative

 Volunteers in Medicine Deals with the Crisis within the Crisis

-Right now 90 Volunteers in Medicine clinics have thousands of providers across our country heroically serving on the frontlines of this crisis to provide free healthcare to more than 100,000 people in need.
+Right now 92 Volunteers in Medicine clinics have thousands of providers across our country heroically serving on the frontlines of this crisis to provide free healthcare to nearly 100,000 people in need.

 Sadly, many of those volunteer healthcare professionals are older and therefore more susceptible to the disease, so they can no longer serve in-person at the clinics.